stevelr/nickel-experiments/dns/README.md

 - configure system services using an abstract schema, to provide flexibility over variations in implementations. (\# initially, the schema defines a forwarding dns server and upstream dns servers)
 - validate the configuration, using static and dynamic type checking and nickel contracts, and in-editor LSP, with customizable error messages
-- convert the abstract configuration into a server- and nixos- specific configuration that can be exported as json and imported by a `.nix` config. (\* initially, unbound)
+- convert the abstract configuration into a service- and nixos- specific configuration that can be exported as json and imported by a `.nix` config. (\* initially, unbound)

 Caveat: This is a WIP and the DNS configuration is incomplete, although there's enough to make it work for a simple subnet forwarding dns server.